Lieutenant Colonel Joseph Glenn

 (Gen. John Hughes, 19 Sept 1916)

-After the 96th was broken up, Glenn transferred to the Forestry Corps in Scotland.
+Glenn eventually secured a transferred to the Forestry Corps in Scotland.
 On the 26 June 1917 Saskatchewan election, Glenn won with a four-hundred-vote majority against David Railton, who he had narrowly defeated in a 1912 by-election.
+Endorsing his candidacy, the Saskatoon Daily Star claimed Glenn had reverted to junior rank and was serving in the trenches.
+While he participated in the usual tour of the front offered to surplus senior officers, his service record indicates war service was confined to the United Kingdom.

 Digitized Service File (LAC):